 Let’s consider a situation when a project for developing a new system begins.
 We’ve devised 5 questions that help simplify negotiations and direct them onto the right track.

-5 main system scalability questions
+5 main software scalable architecture questions

 From our experience, developers usually ask 5 main questions when they talk about system scalability: